ZhgChg.Li

 }

-The logic is similar to marking the position of a face, the difference is that the avatar part has a fixed size (e.g. 300x300), so we skip the first part that requires the Image to fit the ImageView.
+The principle is similar to marking the face position.
+The difference is that the avatar has a fixed size (e.g., 300x300), so we skip the first part where the Image needs to fit the ImageView.

-The red dot is the center point of the face area.
+The red dot marks the center point of the face area

-The second before the blink is the original image position.
+The moment just before panning is the original image position

 The code has been uploaded to Github: Click here